 When hard water passes through tight spaces like the spray jets on shower heads and dishwasher arms, blockages can occur quickly, making the plumbing fixture or appliance less effective.
-The more spray jets are clogged, the less water will pass through the space, interfering with cleaning and putting strain on the device.
-A study by the Water Quality Research Foundation that centered around the impact of hard water on appliances found that shower heads lost as much as 75 percent of their flow rate after 9 months of running hard water, while devices like water heaters didn’t even last until the end of the test.
+The more spray jets are clogged, the less water will pass through the space, interfering with cleaning and straining on the device.
+A study by the Water Quality Research Foundation that centered around the impact of hard water on appliances found that shower heads lost as much as 75 percent of their flow rate after nine months of running hard water, while devices like water heaters didn’t even last until the end of the test.
 On the other hand, appliances that used soft water remained efficient, functional, and aesthetically pleasing.
 Because soft water removes fine particulates from water, they have been shown to double the lifespan of some appliances.
 Furthermore, because water softeners last as long as 15 years, they represent a smart, long-term investment that can prevent spontaneous appliance failure.

 4. Increasing Soap Residues

 Since hard water interferes with the formation of soap suds, many people who live with hard water assume they need more laundry detergent, shampoo, or dish soap.
-However, using extra soap not only drives up your monthly shopping bill, it can also damage your appliances.
+However, using extra soap not only drives up your monthly shopping bill but it can also damage your appliances.
 Many soaps and fabric softeners contain small amounts of animal fat, which can accumulate inside of places like dishwashers, washing machines, and sink drains.
 Over time, this animal fat can start to create foul odors, such as that characteristic front-loader washing machine smell.
 However, water softeners allow you to cut your soap use significantly, preventing problems.
 The softer the water, the more effective your soaps and detergents will be, so consider an upgrade today.
 If you know you have hard water and you are concerned about protecting your appliances, give us a call here at Magnolia Plumbing, Heating & Cooling today.
-With more than 50 years’ worth of experience and a commitment to our clients, we can test your water quality and help you to find a water softener that will work for your home.
+With more than 50 years worth of experience and a commitment to our customers, we can test your water quality and help you to find a water softener that will work for your home.
 Call or stop by today to learn more.